 Sustainable Chemistry and Quantum Technologies

-This project is performed in collaboration with Dr. Grégory Danoun with Grégory Nocton and Joseph Youssef.
-The objective is to use the specific design of new dual catalysts to produce hydrogen from molecules contained in food wastes.
+This project is led by Dr. Grégory Danoun with Grégory Nocton and Joseph Youssef.
+The objective is to use the specific design of catalysts to produce hydrogen from molecules contained in food wastes.
 Alcohols, long-chain carbon carboxylic acids, and urea are prime targets. the project is financed by the Defense Innovation Agency and by a pre-maturation program at Institut Polytechnique de Paris

 The photo-conversion of plastics to fatty acids is a promising innovation in waste management and environmental sustainability.
 This process involves using light energy to break down plastic polymers with an adapted metal catalyst into smaller molecules with alkyl chain lengths of C10 to C16 with one or several double bonds (fatty acids).
 Once transformed, the fatty acids can then be digested by a dedicated bacterial environment: research performed in collaboration with several groups of experts in bacterial evolution and protein design around Paris.
 We are looking at metal photo-catalysts that could be soluble in water to tackle the important challenge of micro-plastic residues.
 The project is led by Grégory Nocton with Grégory Danoun and collaborators in the Paris area.